 LE LIÈVRE ET LA TORTUE

-This lovely little spot in the neighbourhood of Limoilou is more of a tearoom than a cafe, but as a tea lover I have to include it here.
-Venturing into Limoilou usually involves take the bus, which is completely fine with me.
+This lovely little spot in the neighbourhood of Limoilou is more of a tearoom than a cafe, but as a tea lover, I have to include it here.
+Venturing into Limoilou usually involves taking the bus, which is completely fine with me.

 I love sitting at the long white communal table to work, a pot of tea and a scone beside my laptop.
 I love the big windows; as well as the eclectic mix of vintage chairs, tables, teacups and saucers.
 A lovely spot for working, reading, knitting or meeting with friends.